catmaid/circuitmap/README.md

    Should it be hidden due to limited screen space, it is also possible to use the *Open Widget* dialog by using the first icon button in the top toolbar:
-   ![Open Widget icon](sphinx-doc/source/_static/newwindow.svg), or alternatively Ctrl + Space) and searching for "Circuit Map".
+   ![Open Widget icon](sphinx-doc/source/_static/newwindow.svg), or alternatively Ctrl + Space, and searching for "Circuit Map".
 Enter or doubliclick on the result row will open a new *Circuit Map widget*.

 Circuit Map can operate in two modes: it can fetch a) all synapses for the